angrybacon/doomsday-wiki/markdown/articles/2021/02/10/alignment.md

 to Defense Grid, Hope of Ghirapur, Massacre, Flusterstorm and all manner of strong Legacy playables.

-Here is an example list from a recent 4-1 mtgo league result from BluStalker:
+Here is an example list from a semi-recent 4-1 mtgo league result from BluStalker:

 <deck path="2021/02/10/snow-meandeck-blustalker-ub.txt" />